raesian/SeattleLungProject/LabMembers.markdown

                             <h4>Ian Ho</h4>
                             <span class="role">Junior</span>
                             <div class="bio-data" style="display:none;">
-                                <p>Ian is a second year international student from Taiwan.
+                                <p>Ian is a junior international student from Taiwan.
 Loving Chemistry and Biology lead him to biochemistry and an internship in this lab.</p>
                             </div>
                         </div>
                         <div class="tree-card mini" onclick="openBioModal(this)">